webosose/website/content/en/docs/tutorials/native-services/developing-external-native-services.md

 ### services.json

 Services are required to have metadata before they can be packaged.
 This metadata is stored in a file called `services.json`, which is used by the webOS device to identify the service, its executable file, and other information that is needed to run the service.
-For the sample native service (`com.sample.echo.service`), you must:

-- **Create and update the file:** `services.json`
-- **Directory:** `com.sample.echo.service`
+{{< code "services.json" >}}
 ``` json {linenos=table}
 {
   "id" : "com.sample.echo.service",